AOGbadamosi2018/MySpotifyStreamingData/README.md

 # MySpotifyStreamingData
-This code cleans streaming data recieved from spotify.
+This code cleans my personal Spotify streaming data for 2021.

 You can request for your spotify streaming data [here](https://www.spotify.com/ca-en/account/privacy/).
 It was using in Python 3.8.0